mantidproject/mantid/docs/source/release/v3.13.0/diffraction.rst

 Single Crystal Diffraction
 --------------------------

-- New algorithm :ref:`LoadDNSSCD <algm-LoadDNSSCD>` to load single crystal diffraction data from the DNS instrument into MDEventWorkspace.
+- New algorithm :ref:`LoadDNSSCD <algm-LoadDNSSCD>` to load multiple single crystal diffraction data files from the DNS instrument into MDEventWorkspace.

 Improvements
 ############